antmicro/gerber2ems/README.md

 ### Postprocessing

 This is an automatic step commenced with the `-p` flag.
-Scripts are loaded in the simulator data for each excited port.
+The script is loaded in the simulator data for each excited port.
 It then computes an FFT to get data in the frequency domain.
 It then converts the incident and reflected wave data to impedance and S parameters.
 These are saved in CSV format in the `ems/results/S-parameters` folder.